A modified bootstrap percolation on a random graph coupled with a lattice: Mean-field approximation

 The function $f(\cdot)$ given by \eqref{xf} can be simplified to

-This can also be seen directly, since if $\deg(v)=n-4$ with respect to the long edges, then the closed neigborhood of $v$ contains $n+1$ vertices, of which $k$ have to be active for activation of $v$, and in the MF approximation, these $n+1$ vertices are active independently of each other.
+This can also be seen directly.
+Namely, if $v$ has \(n-4\) long edges, the closed neighborhood of $v$ contains $n+1$ vertices, of which $k$ have to be active for activation of $v$, and in the MF approximation, these $n+1$ vertices are active independently of each other.

-In Section~\ref{subsec_degdistr} we showed that the degree distribution can be approximated by Poisson Po$(\lambda)$ distribution.
-We use the last fact to approximate $f(x)$.
+In Section~\ref{subsec_degdistr} we showed that the degree distribution can be approximated by Poisson distribution \(\Po(\lambda)\).
+We use this fact to approximate $f(x)$.
 Consider the function

 The difference between $f(x)$ and $\ff(x)$ can be bounded by

 where the last equality follows from Lemma$~1$.